musicterms/MusicTerms.GitHub.io/terms/conditions.md

 - You have the right to improve the application and release your improvements to the public.

-- You have to accept the APED License and its terms and conditions.
+- You have to accept the APEL License and its terms and conditions.

-- You have to include, display, and adopt the APED License in your application, which means:
+- You have to include, display, and adopt the APEL License in your application, which means:

-    1. If you distribute the application, you must include the APED License in the distribution.
+    1. If you distribute the application, you must include the APEL License in the distribution.

     2. Distributions of the application must remain free of advertisements and distracting elements.